 What if You Don’t Have UM/UI Coverage or It Doesn’t Cover All Your Damages?

-Don’t assume the situation is hopeless until you talk to a lawyer.
+Don’t assume the situation is hopeless until you talk to a car accident lawyer in Kennesaw.
 While UM/UI coverage is often the only way to recover damages, we will search for other options to help you.
 In some cases, we may be able to do the following:

 • Sue the drunk driver.
 Pursuing compensation directly from the responsible party is always an option, and in most situations, you will have a very good chance of winning.
 However, you may not be able to collect.
 Frequently, uninsured drivers have few assets we can seize, so there may be no practical way to collect on a judgment.
 The situation is even worse if the drunk driver goes to prison, where they won’t earn any significant income.
 We won’t advise a client to go through the time and stress of a lawsuit if they can’t recover their damages in the end, but if the driver does have sufficient assets, it may still be a good option.